Restoring RV Decals in 5 Easy Steps

 Of course, your RV won’t always be in storage every time and will inevitably be exposed to inclement weather.
 Therefore, use a decal protector in addition to RV ports and covers.
 We are big fans of 303 Aerospace Protectant.

-This video was inserted for its explanation of the subject matter.
-Thanks to: Miles and Smiles
+This video was inserted to explain the subject matter.
+Thanks to Miles and Smiles

-This video was inserted for its explanation of the subject matter.
+This video was inserted to explain the subject matter.
 Thanks to: RVstreet

 Wrap Up

 - Clean the decals thoroughly: Use a mild soap and water to clean the surface of the decals.
-Do not use harsh chemicals or abrasive materials as they can damage the decals.
+Please do not use harsh chemicals or abrasive materials, as they can damage the decals.

-- Remove any residue: If there is any residue left on the decals after cleaning, use rubbing alcohol or a adhesive remover to remove it.
+- Remove any residue: If residue remains on the decals after cleaning, use rubbing alcohol or an adhesive remover to remove it.
 Be gentle and take care not to damage the decals.

 - Apply heat: If the decals are peeling or curling at the edges, you can use a hairdryer or heat gun to apply heat to the edges.
 This will soften the adhesive and help the decals stick better.

-- Apply a decal restorer: There are many products available on the market that can help restore faded or damaged decals.
-Choose one that is specifically designed for the type of decals on your RV.
+- Apply a decal restorer: Many products on the market can help restore faded or damaged decals.
+Choose one specifically designed for the type of decals on your RV.

 - Apply a protective coat: Once the decal restorer has dried, apply a protective coat to help prevent further damage to the decals.
 A clear coat or wax can be used for this purpose.